aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-terraform/_index.md

 title: "Getting Started with Terraform"
 linkTitle: "Getting Started with Terraform"
 weight: 10
+description: >
+  Set up Karpenter with a Terraform cluster
 ---

 Karpenter automatically provisions new nodes in response to unschedulable